ar1syr0/Fit_Dashboard/README.md

 ---

-### Step 2 — Create Google Drive Folder for Cronometer
+### Step 2 — Create a Google Drive Folder for Cronometer

 1. Go to [drive.google.com](https://drive.google.com) → **New** → **Folder**.
 2. Name it: `How I managed to eat so many calories`.